Science-Reproducibility/BSSw_course_page/blog-post.md

 ---
 layout: default
-description: Reflections on the BSSw Fellowship: Teaching, Learning, and Community
+title: Reflections on the BSSw Fellowship
+description: Teaching, Learning, and Community
 ---

 ## Reflections on the BSSw Fellowship: Teaching, Learning, and Community